 The Island’s landscape provides a perfect environment for contemporary homes designed to make the most of their coastal setting.
 From luxury penthouse apartments to modern beach houses or landmark properties overlooking the sea, Jersey has a range of locations which frame a sea view perfectly.

 Jersey manors and farmhouses

-Jersey’s traditional farmhouses and ancient manors are constructed from local stone - Jersey granite and Chausey granite (quarried on the Chausey archipelago 15 miles south of Jersey, and shipped back to the Island) with thick walls and, if they’re built before 1700 - round arched doorways.
+Jersey’s traditional farmhouses and ancient manors are constructed from local stone - Jersey granite and Chausey granite (quarried on the Chausey archipelago 15 miles south of Jersey, and shipped back to the Island).
+They have thick walls and, if built before 1700 - round arched doorways.
 Many of the Island’s larger farmhouses are listed, and a few are now used as historical centres like Hamptonne or The Elms, home of the National Trust for Jersey.
 Notable manor houses include St Ouen’s Manor, home of the de Carteret family, Rozel Manor, owned by the Lempriere-Robin family, St John’s Manor and Trinity Manor.

 The Island’s peaceful landscape provides a perfect environment for contemporary homes designed to make the most of their setting.

 Between 1932 and 1939, architect Arthur Grayson designed and built an array of modernist style buildings in Jersey.
 His work includes the internationally recognised Les Lumieres, the Glass Church and the extension to the seat of Jersey’s Government.
 Contemporary developments often reinterpret his style.

 Many of Jersey’s fine houses dating from the 18th and 19th century came from the exceptional profits made through the North Atlantic cod trade for families involved in Jersey’s fishing industry, earning them the nickname of ‘cod houses’.